xieweiAlex/English_Learning/words/2023/words-September.md

+Nestled in a secluded and fertile valley, Little G Ranch offers a serene escape from the hustle and bustle of city life.

 The Nobel prize in literature is prestigious, lucrative and bonkers.
 Lifting the veil on how literature’s most coveted award is judged reveals its arbitrariness.